Kshitij-Banerjee/Blog/_posts/2017-11-04-Scala-Notes.markdown

 ## Scala
 - - - - - - - - -
 ### var vs val
-The object assigned to a val cannot be replaced, and the object assigned to a var can val is immutable. var is mutable. val is like final in java.
+- The object assigned to a val cannot be replaced, and the object assigned to a var can
+- val is immutable. var is mutable.
+- val is like final in java.
-When a val is declared as lazy , its initialization is deferred until it is accessed for the first time.
+- When a val is declared as lazy , its initialization is deferred until it is accessed for the first time.

 ### All expressions have a type
-Everything has a type.if/else statements and all.
+- Everything has a type. if/else statements and all.
-A thow expressions has a special type of `Nothing`, so if an if/else contains a throw, the type of the expession is the type of the other branch.
+- A thow expressions has a special type of `Nothing`, so if an if/else contains a throw, the type of the expession is the type of the other branch.

 ### The Underscore